Spencer-T-Morris/Javascript_Group_Project/teamnotes.md

 ## *12/17/2019*
+all the book pages are done.
+All ready to style.
+Will get started on the contact us modal
 We need to add a link to each of the pages so that they can go back to the home page